How safe and strong are safety pool covers?

-You may have seen mesh pool covers with cars or elephants on them to demonstrate their strength.
+You may have seen pool covers with cars or elephants on them to demonstrate their strength.
 We certainly don’t recommend this, but it does give a good idea of just how strong they are.
 The strength comes primarily from the straps that stretch across the pool and anchor into the pool deck.
 The straps are spaced about every 3 to 5 feet and create a grid with mesh sewn in the squares of the grid.
 This mesh is very strong and weather resistant.
 It would be nearly impossible to penetrate the mesh with your bare hands, but of course a knife or scissors could cut through it.

 Is a pool safety cover easy to use?

 The short answer is, no, pool safety covers are not easy to use.
 Most pool owners who own a pool safety cover remove and replace it only a couple of times per year.
 Although an experienced person can remove a mesh cover by him/herself, we recommend that two able-bodied people work together to remove or replace the cover.
-Once the pool cover is in place, it does not require much maintenance, but getting it in place does require some work.
+Once the cover is in place, it does not require much maintenance, but getting it in place does require some work.
 Removal and replacement is not particularly complicated, but it does require a little practice and some physical strength.
-It can take anywhere from 10 to 30 minutes to remove a simple mesh pool cover.
+It can take anywhere from 10 to 30 minutes to remove a simple mesh cover.
 Larger, more complicated pool covers will take even longer.
-For this reason, we do not recommend a mesh pool cover for frequent swimmers who are concerned only about safety.
+For this reason, we do not recommend a mesh cover for frequent swimmers who are concerned only about safety.
 In that case, we would recommend a pool fence or pool net.
-However, if the primary goal is to keep out leaves and debris, a mesh pool cover may be the best option.
+However, if the primary goal is to keep out leaves and debris, a mesh model may be the best option.

-All-Safe mesh pool covers are the ideal pool cover for keeping leaves and debris out of your pool, particularly if you want to “close down” your pool for the off-season.
+All-Safe mesh covers are the ideal pool cover for keeping leaves and debris out of your pool, particularly if you want to “close down” your pool for the off-season.
 They provide an excellent level of safety due to their strength and design.
-Unlike an automatic pool cover, mesh pool covers allow rainwater to pass through so that water does not collect on top of the cover.
+Unlike an automatic cover, mesh covers allow rainwater to pass through so that water does not collect on top of the cover.
 Another benefit of a safety pool cover is that it can be custom-made to fit any shape pool.
 Automatic pool covers must always be rectangular shaped.
 Pool safety nets provide an excellent “safety” cover, but they do not offer protection from leaves and debris (unless paired with a leaf pool cover

 ).
 Occasionally a “tarp pool cover” is compared to a mesh pool cover, but there is really no comparison.
 A tarp pool cover is just a large vinyl tarp that is held in place with bags of water.
 Both can be used to “winterize” your pool, but a tarp pool cover does not offer any safety benefit.

-Why choose a pool safety cover from All-Safe?
+Why choose All-Safe?

 All-Safe has been selling and installing pool safety covers for over 20 years.
 During that time we have learned what works and what does not.
 We know how to match up the right pool cover with the right pool and pool owner.
 Our pool safety covers meet the ASTM standard.
-We offer only high quality mesh pool covers and avoid anything that is not going to last or perform as you would expect.
+We offer only high quality covers and avoid anything that is not going to last or perform as you would expect.

 If you search for All-Safe Pool Fence & Covers on the internet, you will find endless reviews and testimonials commenting on our performance and reputation.
 Don’t take it from us or from our website; find it on independent third-party websites like Yelp, Angie’s list, Google+ and the Better Business Bureau.
 We are not perfect, but we do everything we can to get as close as possible.